tfulanchan/kau-docs/docs/486/index.md

 #### Disruptive innovations

+Sustaining innovation focuses on incrementally improving existing products or services to serve an organization's existing customer base, such as Apple releasing updated iPhone models each year with enhanced features.

+Disruptive innovation creates entirely new markets and value networks by introducing affordable and accessible offerings that initially underperform compared to existing products but eventually displace established competitors, such as Netflix's transition from DVD rentals to streaming video which disrupted the traditional video rental market dominated by Blockbuster.

+While Apple exemplifies sustaining innovation in the smartphone industry, companies like Uber (ride-sharing) and Airbnb (home rentals) are disruptors that have transformed their respective markets through disruptive innovations.

 | Innovation Type | Description | Examples |
 | --- | --- | --- |
 | Sustaining Innovations | Incremental improvements to existing products or services to better serve an organization's current customer base | Apple releasing updated iPhone models annually with enhanced features and performance |